Native Indian Residential Schools a painful

 Interestingly, nations (like Japan and China) with more homogeneous ethnic mix do not have oppressive "child protection" law and policy similar to those in Canada.
 In spite of some rare real child abuse cases (a social problem that no law could ever eliminate), countries that do not have such destructive "child protection" law ironically have better disciplined children and stronger family ties from which a nation is built.
 They certainly do not have the problem of wrongful child abuse conviction on parents (a "false positive" or Type I error in statistical term) as their social workers do not have the authority to remove children.
 Does it mean that children in these nations are not adequately protected?
 Absolutely not.

 Child removal does not equal child protection.
 Absolute power to remove children is seldom called for and will corrupt absolutely.
-Such power is open to abuse not only by government and special interest groups but also by other parties such as estranged spouses and malicious informants for reasons other than child protection.
+Such power is open to abuse not only by government and service providers but also by other parties such as estranged spouses, hostile in-laws and malicious informants for reasons other than child protection.
 After all, there is a due process of bail hearing in criminal law that allow authorities to legally separate abusive parents from vulnerable children.
 "Child protection" law contains provisions that allow bureaucrats to circumvent due process in law and creates an extremely powerful bureaucracy.
 There is little check and balance to curb corruption.
 Child removal authority is oppressive, redundant and counterproductive.
-As long as government retains child removal authority, abuse and injustice will continue to haunt the nation.
+As long as government retains child removal authority, our safety and freedom are in jeopardy.